vectordotdev/vector/testing/github-10895/steps.md

 ## Testing Plan

 Start by grabbing Vector binaries for 0.18.1 and 0.19.1, and build one from the PR branch.
 We'll use the same configuration as the testing for #10430, which is a stdin source and HTTP sink, although we won't actually _use_ them.
 In this case, we just need a valid configuration that will also create a buffer.

 ## Test Case(s)

-1. Establish a baseline of ther "old to new" migration behavior from 0.18.1 to 0.19.1:
+1. Establish a baseline of the "old to new" migration behavior from 0.18.1 to 0.19.1:
     - Run the 0.18.1 binary with a clean data directory and ensure it creates the old-style buffer data directory, but don't send any data through.
     - Run the PR binary and ensure that it renames the old-style buffer data directory to the new-style buffer data directory.
 Again, send no data through.
     - No other data directories for the buffer should exist.
 2. Ensure that the "old to new" migration logic still works from 0.18.1 (old) to the PR (new) version:
     - Run the 0.18.1 binary with a clean data directory and ensure it creates the old-style buffer data directory, but don't send any data through.
     - Run the PR binary and ensure that it renames the old-style buffer data directory to the new-style buffer data directory.
 Again, send no data through.
     - No other data directories for the buffer should exist.
     - Crucially, each step should appear identical to the output in test case #1.
 3. Ensure that the "new" style name still holds through from 0.19.1 to the PR version: